Make Me an Offer: Plot

-On a childhood trip to the British Museum, young Charlie (Richard O'Sullivan) falls instantly in love with the Portland Vase, and his passion for it leads to him eventually becoming a dealer in English pottery.
+On a childhood trip to the British Museum, young Charlie falls instantly in love with the Portland Vase, and his passion for it leads to him eventually becoming a dealer in English pottery.
 Whilst still a boy he sees a newspaper cutting that describes the theft, 50 years before in 1886, of art treasures, including a perfect green Portland Vase created by Josiah Wedgwood in 1783.
-Years later and struggling in his profession, Charlie (Peter Finch) learns of a room full of Wedgwood in a country mansion up for demolition.
+Years later and struggling in his profession, Charlie learns of a room full of Wedgwood in a country mansion up for demolition.
 Lacking funds, he turns to Abe Sparta, a successful businessman and the owner of the house in which Charlie, his wife Bella and their two children live.
 He takes the train to view the contents before the auction of the mansion's contents.
 To his great disgust, Charlie finds only French fakes.

 When Nicky, a pretty (if absentminded and clumsy) redhead, walks to the neighbouring cottage, Charlie follows.
 He purchases a worthless porcelain piece from her, just because she needs two pounds.
 She invites him to look around to see if he might find something of value.
 Nicky is looking after Sir John, an aged relation with a wicked reputation.
 Charlie conceals his astonishment upon spotting two of the art objects stolen along with the vase.
-Then he finds the Portland Wedgwood vase gathering dust in the attic.
+Then he finds the Portland Wedgwood vase, forgotten and gathering dust in the attic.
 Charlie offers Nicky £10 for it, but she wants £100 for a fur coat.
 He reluctantly agrees, but she refuses to accept a cheque.

 Charlie arranges for other bidders to come to the auction, including Wendl (a long-time bitter rival of Sparta's) and Armstrong and Armstrong's American clients, Mindel and Sweeting.
-At the auction, Charlie starts playing off the three bidders against and with each other, to his great profit, obtaining enough in this underhanded way to pay Nicky.
-When she demands £150, however, Charlie goes to Sir John and persuades him to perform the first good deed of his life and give him the vase for nothing (the rightful owner having died and left no heir).
+At the auction, Charlie starts playing off the three competing bidders against each other, to his own profit, obtaining enough in this way to pay Nicky.
+When she demands £150, however, Charlie goes to Sir John revealing he knows the history of the vase and persuades him to perform the first good deed of his life and give him the vase for nothing (the rightful owner having died and left no heir).
 Charlie does give a delighted Nicky the promised £100 anyway.
-With some of the rest, Charlie buys his wife a long-promised fur coat.
+With the remainder of the day's profit, Charlie buys his wife a long-promised fur coat.